luciotato/LiteScript/README.md

   -s,  -single     compile single file. do not follow import/require() calls -nm, -nomap      do not generate sourcemap
   -noval           skip name validation
-  -u, -use vX.Y.Z  select LiteScript Compiler Version to use (devel) -d, -debug       enable full compiler debug log file at 'out/debug.log' -run -debug      when -run used with -debug, launch compiled file with: node --debug-brk
+  -d, -debug       enable full compiler debug log file at 'out/debug.log' -run -debug      when -run used with -debug, launch compiled file with: node --debug-brk
 ```